-12 Question: The large earth bumble bee (Bombus terrestris) maintains a social core gut-microbiota, 13 similar as known from the honey bee, which plays an important role for host health and resistance.
-14 Experiments under laboratory conditions with commercial hives are limited to these vertically 15 transmitted microbes and neglect variability by environmental influences and external acquisition of microbes.
-Various environmental and landscape-level factors may have an impact on the gut-16 17 microbiota of pollinating insects, with consequences for pollinator health and fitness in agroecosystems.
-Still, it is not fully clear whether access to a higher vs lower flower diversity will have 18 19 a significant influence on the bumble bee microbiota.
-Here, we tested in a semi-field experiment how 20 strongly the bumble bee microbiota changes over time when exposed to different flower diversities 21 within outdoor flight cages.
-We used commercial hives to distinguish between vertically and 22 horizontally transmitted bacteria, respectively from the nest environment or the exposed outside 23 environment.
+Question: The large earth bumble bee (Bombus terrestris) maintains a social core gut-microbiota, similar as known from the honey bee, which plays an important role for host health and resistance.
+Experiments under laboratory conditions with commercial hives are limited to vertically transmitted microbes and neglect influences of environmental factors or external acquisition of microbes.
+Various environmental and landscape-level factors may have an impact on the gutmicrobiota of pollinating insects, with consequences for pollinator health and fitness in agroecosystems.
+Still, it is not fully clear whether access to different flower diversities will have a significant influence on the bumble bee microbiota.
+Here, we tested in a semi-field experiment if the bumble bee microbiota changes over time when exposed to different flower diversities within outdoor flight cages.
+We used commercial hives to distinguish between vertically and horizontally transmitted bacteria, respectively from the nest environment or the exposed outside environment.

-Result: The sequential sampling of foraging workers over a period of 35 days indicated a temporal progression of the bumble bee microbiota when exposed to outside conditions.
-The microbiota became not only more diverse, but changed in composition and variability over time.
+Result: The sequential sampling of foraging workers over a period of 35 days indicated a temporal progression of the bumble bee microbiota when placed outside.
+The microbiota increased in diversity and changed in composition and variability over time.
 We observed a major increase in relative abundance of the families Lactobacillaceae, Bifidobacteriaceae and Weeksellaceae.
-In contrast, major core taxa like Snodgrassella and Gilliamella declined in their relative abundance over time.
+In contrast, major core-taxa like Snodgrassella and Gilliamella declined in their relative abundance over time.
 The genus Lactobacillus showed a high diversity and strain specific turnover, so that only specific ASVs showed an increase over time, while others had a more erratic occurrence pattern.
-Exposure to different flower diversities had no significant influence on the bumble bee microbiota.
+Exposure to different flower diversities had no significant influence on the progression of the bumble bee microbiota.

-Conclusion: The bumble bee microbiota showed a dynamic temporal progression with distinct compositional changes and diversification over time.
-The exposure of bumble bees to environmental conditions, or environmental microbes, increases dissimilarity and changes the gut-community composition compared to laboratory rearing conditions.
+Conclusion: The bumble bee microbiota showed a dynamic temporal succession with distinct compositional changes and diversification over time when placed outdoor.
+The exposure of bumble bees to environmental conditions, or environmental microbes, increases dissimilarity and changes the gut-community composition.
 This shows the importance of environmental influences on the temporal dynamic and progression of the bumble bee microbiota.